Interaction Desktop Help

 Your PureConnect administrator can assign the following Processes Access Control rights to you in Interaction Administrator.
 These rights control which IPA functions you can use.

 You can be assigned these rights for all process instances created from all or selected process definitions.
 For example, your process designer may create process definitions for a car loan, a new account, and a home improvement loan.
-You could be assigned the rights to start all of these processes or have the right only to start a car loan process.
+You could be assigned the rights to launch all of these processes or have the right only to launch a car loan process.

 Types of Access Control Rights for Processes